Subscribe To This Site

 Champs Sports Bowl

 The Champs Sports Bowl - some call it Champs Bowl - has been around for quite a while already.
 First played in 1990, it is one of the post-season college football bowl games in Florida.
 For the first decade (1990 - 2000) the Bowl location was actually the Pro Player Stadium in Miami Gardens, before it got moved to Orlando.
-Everyone is looking forward to the 2009 game where the Miami Hurricanes will play the Wisconsin Badgers.
+Everyone is looking forward to the 2010 game where West Virginia will play NC State.

 Champs Sports Bowl Logo